 What are these tasks and responsibilities?

-"Testing and counseling in particular, had at one point to be done by a doctor or clinical officer, now counselors can do finger testing.
+"Testing and counseling in particular, had at one point to be done by a doctor or clinical officer.
+Now, counselors can do finger testing.
 Nurses are also able to prescribe, rather than doctors or clinical officers.
-That has huge impact, because in our project, in all the health centers rather than the hospital, there are no doctors, so by implementing task shifting and changing responsibility and building up criteria, you can improve the access."
+That has an huge impact, because in our project, in all the health centers rather than the hospital, there are no doctors.
+So by implementing task shifting, changing responsibility, and building up criteria, you can improve the access."

 What are the challenges ahead?

-How does MSF deal with those people that start HIV/AIDS treatment and stop?
+How does MSF deal with people who start HIV/AIDS treatment and stop their treatment afterwards?

-"MSF tries to find those people and there is a lot of community involvement, with different support groups, with defaulter tracing, with home-based care.
-These are all things that really can be and should probably in the context of Zambia be managed at a community level.
-We really encouraged that - in fact if we can work with volunteer counselors to help them do their job better it's going to be improved.
-But the gap really will be on who is eligible or qualified in a health structure to care and treat."
+"MSF tries to find those people and there is a lot of community involvement, with different support groups, defaulter tracing, home-based care.
+In the context of Zambia, these are all things that really can - and probably should - be managed at a community level.
+We really encourage that.
+In fact, if we can work with volunteer counselors to help them do their job better, it's going to be improved.
+But the gap really will be on who is eligible or qualified to care and treat in a health structure."

 Are there people in Zambia who do not want to see if they are infected or accept their status?